 With a print speed of 55ppm (pages per minute) it’s one of the fastest laser printers (opens in new tab) in the business and boasts a combined paper capacity of 700 sheets.
 And if that’s not enough, Xerox offers a catalogue of cabinet options that adds further capacity.

-Consider the luxurious five-inch colour touchscreen, fast duplex printing, not to mention the wealth of modular upgrades available from Xerox and it becomes clear that this is a premium printer aimed at servicing the needs of the busiest SMB.
+Consider the luxurious five-inch colour touchscreen, fast duplex printing, not to mention the wealth of modular upgrades available from Xerox and it becomes clear that this is a premium device aimed at servicing the needs of the busiest SMB printer (opens in new tab) requirements.
 And while the initial outlay is high, the running cost is actually quite low thanks to the high print yield of the installed toner cartridge.
 We ran a series of tests to find out if the print quality justifies that considerable price tag.

 The Xerox VersaLink B600DN is a conveniently compact design with crisp square corners and a smart appearance.
 It’s small enough to sit on a desk, but at 22.3kg, it’s surprisingly heavy.
 Xerox sells a cabinet complete with casters that transforms it into a free-standing design that would suit an open plan office well.